scrapy/scrapy.org/README.rst

 3. This issue must contain references to all the contributions that the company made since the last time their rank has been updated.

-This is the criteria that will be used:
+This is the criteria that will be used during process:

 +----------------------------------------------------------------------+--------+
 | Contribution                                                         | Points |